Custom Navy Coins for the “Big E”

 We were privileged to provide custom challenge coins for the final deployment of the USS Enterprise (CVN-65) in 2012.
 This remarkable ship served a 55-year commission, longer than any other U.S. aircraft carrier.

 The Enterprise, the eighth U.S. Navy ship to bear the name, was literally in a class by itself.
 It was the world’s first nuclear-powered aircraft carrier, and at 1,123 feet, the longest naval vessel ever built.
 It had the most nuclear reactors (8) of any aircraft carrier, and cost $451 million when built.
+With a 93,284 long-tom displacement ranks the ship as the third-largest carrier class ever built.

 The “Big E” was meant to be the first of a class of six carriers.
 But that hefty cost – equivalent to $3.85 billion today – put a halt to the others before their construction could begin.

-When the time came for the Big E’s final deployment, officials sought Navy coins to commemorate the last voyage and the ship’s sterling history.
+When the time came for the Big E’s final deployment, officials sought Navy custom coins to commemorate the last voyage and the ship’s sterling history.
 They turned to ChallengeCoins4Less.com, and we were honored to respond.

 We are proud of the work we have done over the years for every branch of the U.S. Armed Forces.
 We are grateful to have earned the trust of the men and women of the Enterprise to produce a series of coins to commemorate the great ship’s last voyage.